 Unless used to expressly emphasize something, “exactly” doesn’t add any new information.
 It’s redundant. ’10 marbles’ is the same as ‘exactly 10 marbles.’
 Sometimes the writer feels that ‘exactly’ helps emphasize the number that he or she is referring to, but, in reality, it distracts the reader from those facts.
 Don’t even get me started on ‘exactly the same.’

-Notwithstanding the neverending discussion about using “he/she said,” all the time as a dialog marker, versus anything else, in this article, I wanted to point out a different technique: removing the “said” altogether.
+Notwithstanding the neverending discussion about using “he/she said” all the time as a dialog marker versus anything else, in this article, I wanted to point out a different technique: removing the “said” altogether.
 This should not be a manuscript-wide rule, but just a method that you would sprinkle here and there to add diversity to your dialogue.
-Basically, instead of saying that he/she said something, make the character do something as though to make it clear that he or she is talking.
+Basically, instead of saying that he/she said something, make the character do something to make it clear that he or she is talking.
 Here are some examples:

 “I get it,” Andrew said, “he doesn’t want to see me.”

 “It’s not that,” Jane said.
 “He needs more time.
 Give him a week or so.”